javers/javers.github.io/documentation/configuration/index.md

 For `MongoDB`:

         Db database = ... //autowired or configured here,
-                          //preferably, use the same database connection as you are using for your main (domain) database MongoRepository mongoRepo =  new MongoRepository(database)
+                          //preferably, use the same database connection
+                          //as you are using for your main (domain) database MongoRepository mongoRepo =  new MongoRepository(database)
         JaversBuilder.javers().registerJaversRepository(mongoRepo).build()